The real estate industry focuses on outsourcing

 Types of outsourcing

-A variation of outsourcing becoming more common in real estate is co-sourcing, in which a company and third-party advisory firm work together to complete a task or function.
-Co-sourcing is a hybrid model where professional services are outsourced but the technology is insourced.
-In simple terms, the service provider logs in and utilizes the company’s technology.
+A variation of outsourcing gaining more commonality in real estate is co-sourcing, which is when a company and third-party consultant work together to complete a task or function.
+Co-sourcing is a hybrid model where professional resources are outsourced but the technology is insourced.
+In simple terms, when the consultant logs in and utilizes the company’s instance of technology.
 Common examples include fund administration or financial accounting outsourcing.
-The real estate industry is no stranger to co-sourcing; however, with evolving regulations, the heightened value of data, and the need for technical experience, the demand for this strategy has soared.
+The real estate industry [BM1] is no stranger to co-sourcing; however with evolving regulations, the heightened value of data, and the need for technical experience, the demand for this strategy has soared.

 Considerations for outsourcing

 There are business cases that support each outsourcing model described above.
-Elevated interest rates and increasing salaries, employee benefits, onboarding expenses and placement fees have created challenges for the real estate industry.
-Depending on a company’s organizational structure and contractual agreements, outsourcing expenses may be pushed through to investors, unlike traditional employment expenses, which are expensed as overhead to the company.
-Investors often embrace those costs, as outsourcing offers a level of independent oversight and transparency.
-However, legal organizational agreements may restrict certain types of outsourcing services, and since tax regulations vary by jurisdiction, it’s essential to consult with a professional service provider to ensure compliance.
+Heighted interest rates and increasing salaries, employee benefits, onboarding expenses and placemat fees have created challenges for the real estate industry.
+Depending on a company’s organizational structure and contractual agreements, outsourcing expenses may be pushed through to investors, unlike traditional employment expenses which are expensed as overhead to the company.
+The cost to investors is often embraced, as outsourcing offers a level of independent oversight and transparency.
+However, legal organizational agreements may restrict certain types of outsourcing services, and further, tax regulations vary by jurisdiction, so it’s essential to consult with a professional service provider to ensure compliance.

-For many real estate companies, technology integration and the syncing of disparate data can be complex and expensive, but these are critical measures for generating accurate data visuals that support analysis and overall decision making.
-As a result, it has become increasingly common for property managers or fund administrators to utilize the investment manager’s technology.
-And while investor demands have grown, the labor market remains challenging.
-Real estate companies are at risk of losing institutional knowledge from unforeseen turnover while struggling with recruiting skilled talent.
+For many real estate companies, technology integration and syncing disparate data can be complex and expensive, but it is critical for generating accurate data visuals for analysis and overall decision making.
+It is certainly more common now to have property managers or fund administrators operate within investment managers instance of technology.
+While investor demands have grown, the labor market is challenged with companies dealing with key person risk, unforeseen turnover, and difficulties in hiring skilled talent.

 The takeaway

-Like the decision to make a real estate investment, the decision to outsource is often aligned with strategic tax and operational benefits.
-Outsourcing has become a crucial strategy for real estate companies that risk losing investor trust if they are unable to deliver timely and accurate financial reports The current environment underscores the potential negative impact of operational inefficiencies and cost drivers.
+Consistent with the decision to make a real estate investment, the decision to outsource is often aligned to strategic tax and operational benefits.
+The importance of the strategy became evident with the elevated risk of losing investor trust by being unable to deliver timely and accurate financial reports.
+The current environment underscores the potential negative impact of operational inefficiencies and cost drivers.
 Leveraging strategic partnerships to gain operational proficiencies and investor confidence highlights why outsourcing will continue to gain traction among real estate organizations.

 RSM contributors